-observed during suppression (Paz-Alonso et al., 2013; Gagnepain et al., 2014).
-Think/No-Think tasks therefore suggest that top-down prefrontal control over hippocampal memory retrieval is important for implementing intentions to forget.
-(Fig. 1; For a detailed review of these neuroimaging studies, see Anderson and Hanslmayr, 2014).
+Depue et al., 2007; Butler & James, 2010; Benoit & Anderson, 2012; Levy & Anderson, 2012).
+Additionally, fronto-hippocampal interactions are commonly observed during suppression (Paz-Alonso, Bunge, Anderson, & Ghetti, 2013; Gagnepain, Henson, & Anderson, 2014).
+Think/No-Think tasks therefore converge with directed forgetting studies in showing the importance of top-down control over hippocampal memory retrieval (Figure 1; For a detailed review of these studies, see Anderson & Hanslmayr, 2014).

-Recently, a modified Think/No-Think paradigm was used to explore whether the effects of memory suppression linger in time (Hulbert et al., 2016).
+Recently, a modified Think/No-Think paradigm was used to explore whether the effects of memory suppression linger in time (Hulbert, Henson, & Anderson, 2016).
 As in the classic Think/No-Think paradigm, participants first learned a series of word pairs.
-In the modified retrieval suppression phase (i.e., the TNT phase), the word retrieval cues (which were paired with 'think' or 'no-think' instructions) were interspersed with images of objects ('bystanders').
+In the modified retrieval suppression phase (i.e., the TNT phase), images of objects ('bystanders') were interspersed with the word retrieval cues (which were paired with 'think' or 'no-think' instructions).
 Participants were asked to make judgements on the bystander objects, but were never told to remember them.
 At the end of the experiment, a surprise memory test was conducted: Participants were asked to either recall the bystander objects or perform an old/new recognition task on them.
 As in other Think/No-Think studies, memory was also tested for the word pairs ('think', 'no-think', and 'baseline').

-As expected, retrieval suppression was associated with reduced hippocampal activity, and produced worse memory for the to-besuppressed items compared to the to-be-remembered items.
+As expected, retrieval suppression was associated with reduced hippocampal activity, and produced worse memory for the to-be-suppressed items compared to the to-be-remembered items.
 Furthermore, activity in lateral prefrontal cortex was higher for retrieval suppression vs. remembering (i.e., 'no-think' vs. 'think' trials).
 The extent to which prefrontal cortex activity was enhanced on 'no-think' (vs. 'think') trials was correlated with suppression of the hippocampus on 'no-think' (vs. 'think') trials.
-This suggests that prefrontal control mechanisms might be acting to suppress hippocampal memory retrieval in a goaldirected fashion (Hulbert et al., 2016).
+This suggests that prefrontal control mechanisms might be acting to suppress hippocampal memory retrieval in a goal-directed fashion (Hulbert et al., 2016).